'Disney crossed the line': why Florida governor wants to end the company's special status | World

 Amid the controversy, the barbs between the company and the governor of Florida have not ceased.
 DeSantis even went so far as to say, after Chapek’s statements, that Disney “crossed the line”.

-But the situation has worsened to the point that the state legislature is now considering legislation to eliminate the RCID and five other special fiscal districts.
+But the situation has deteriorated to the point that the state legislature is now considering a law to eliminate the RCID and five other special fiscal districts.

 The Florida Parliament is holding a special session this week in which it considers changes in its constituencies.